defold/doc/docs/en/manuals/gui.md

 By setting the Xanchor and/or the Yanchor properties you can lock the position of nodes relative to the edges of the _would-be reshaped bounding box_.

-   * Xanchor set to "Left" will lock the horizontal position of the node against the left edge of the box.
+   * Xanchor set to `Left` will lock the horizontal position of the node against the left edge of the box.
-   * Xanchor set to "Right" will lock the horizontal position of the node against the right edge of the box.
+   * Xanchor set to `Right` will lock the horizontal position of the node against the right edge of the box.
-   * Yanchor set to "Top" will lock the vertical position of the node against the top edge of the box.
+   * Yanchor set to `Top` will lock the vertical position of the node against the top edge of the box.
-   * Yanchor set to "Bottom" will lock the vertical position of the node against the bottom edge of the box.
+   * Yanchor set to `Bottom` will lock the vertical position of the node against the bottom edge of the box.

-In practice this means that if you set the Xanchor property to "Right" and the Yanchor property to "Top", the node will keep its position relative to the top right corner of its reshaped box.
+In practice this means that if you set the Xanchor property to `Right` and the Yanchor property to `Top`, the node will keep its position relative to the top right corner of its reshaped box.
 The distance to the right edge and the top edge will be kept constant.
-However, the default *Pivot* is "Center" which keeps the center point.
+However, the default *Pivot* is `Center` which keeps the center point.
 Often you want to anchor against an edge and then you should adjust the *Pivot* accordingly.

 ![Anchor top right](images/gui/gui_anchor_topright.png)

-This example shows a node that has "Top" and "Right" anchoring.
-It is "Fit" adjusted and has *Pivot* set to "North East".
+This example shows a node that has `Top` and `Right` anchoring.
+It is `Fit` adjusted and has *Pivot* set to `North East`.
 When the window stretch, the node is fit inside the "would-be" reshaped box (the blue dotted rectangle) and also anchored.

 ## Pivot

 Each node has a position, scale and rotation inside the GUI coordinate system.
 A node is placed on that position so that its pivot is at the set coordinate and any rotation is done around that same pivot.
 For text nodes the text will be aligned according to the pivot setting.

-The default positioning and rotation of nodes happen against the center of the node—it has the *Pivot* property set to "Center".
+The default positioning and rotation of nodes happen against the center of the node—it has the *Pivot* property set to `Center`.
 You can change the pivot of a node to any of one of the following settings:

-* Center
+* `Center`
-* North, South, East, West
+* `North`, `South`, `East`, `West`
-* North West, North East, South West, South East
+* `North` West, `North East`, `South West`, `South East`

 The following image illustrates the position of each pivot setting:

 ![Pivot points](images/gui/pivot_points.png)

 If you change the pivot of a node, the node will be moved so that the new pivot will be at the given position.
-Text nodes are aligned so that "Center" sets the text center-aligned, "West" sets the text left-aligned and "East" sets the text right-aligned.
+Text nodes are aligned so that `Center` sets the text center-aligned, `West` sets the text left-aligned and `East` sets the text right-aligned.

 ## GUI scripts